yxh9876/Xuhang94470/final_project_part1.md

 # Outline
 ## High-level summary
+The United States and China started the trade war in .
+Since then, what has happened to the import and export between these two countries?

 ## Project structure

 # Initial sketches

 When thinking about your topic, take time to think about what you want to say, to whom, and why.

-Ensuring access to data is really important.
-Make sure you establish in Part I that you truly have access to the data you'll need in order to complete the project.
-More on that later.
+Deficit (line chart)
+Import, export, deficit percentage (U.S.-China to all of U.S.) (stacked area, slope chart) CPI (line chart)

 # Data source
 ## Documentation and explanation

 I am planning to use the open source data from the government website of the United States.
+Also, CPI

 ## Link to the publicly-accessible datasets
 Trade in Goods with China
 https://www.census.gov/foreign-trade/balance/c5700.html

-Import, export, deficit percentage (U.S.-China to all of U.S.)

 # Method and medium